Or, How I Spent My Summer Vacation, Part One: Severe Testicular Injuries.

 Advocate for yourself

 This is general advice for medical situations: be prepared to advocate for yourself.
 If you don’t understand what’s going on, ask questions.
-If you’re not comfortable, say so.
+Speak up if you’re not comfortable.
 If you are super bad at this kind of thing, call your pushiest friend to come help you.

 I had a horrible emergency room experience once where the (male) doctor insisted I was having an ectopic pregnancy—no matter how many times I insisted that I’d never had PIV sex in my life.
 He completely disregarded my words and insisted I take a pregnancy test.
 When it came back negative, he made me take it again because he still didn’t believe me.